palakp2709/WeatherWiz-React/README.md

-WEATHER-WIZ-REACT-PROJECT
+#WEATHER-WIZ-REACT-PROJECT

-Developed a dynamic and user-friendly weather application using React, HTML, CSS and Javascript.
+Developed a dynamic and user-friendly weather application using REACT, HTML, CSS and JAVASCRIPT.